Orthocell appoints first Canadian distributor for Remplir™

 Key highlights:

-• Canada entry secured: Exclusive distributors appointed for Alberta and British Columbia; more provinces to follow for nationwide coverage.
-First sales targeted for the December quarter.
+• Canada entry: Exclusive distributors in Alberta and British Columbia; more provinces to be added for national coverage.

-• Market sizes & cash: Company sizes the Canadian nerve repair market at ~US$75m, with the US at ~US$1.6bn; ~A$27.5m cash and no debt support scaling.
+• Market size & cash: Company sizes Canadian nerve repair at ~US$75m and US at ~US$1.6bn; ~A$27.5m cash, no debt.

-• Share snapshot: OCC A$1.47 (+18.07%), market cap ~A$362m, 1-yr return +246%, 52-week A$0.41–1.79.
+• Share snapshot: OCC A$1.47 (+18.07%), market cap ~A$362m; 1-yr return +246%; 52-week range A$0.41–1.79.

 “Securing our first Canadian distributor provides immediate access to key provinces and will build Remplir’s profile as a next-generation nerve repair solution.
 This is a major step in accelerating Remplir’s international growth and our team is looking forward to supporting Canadian clinicians in delivering improved patient outcomes.